Tuesday, March 17th, 2026 - Day 1 Main Conference - EST/EDT (Eastern Daylight, GMT-4)

 Implement practical frameworks for developing and scaling assistance programs to bridge emerging coverage gaps

-Explore practices in healthcare administration are affecting alternative funding programs, including how recent legislative actions (ACA subsidy reductions, limited enrollment periods, reduced Medicaid expansion funding) are creating new access barriers and compliance challenges
+Explore how practices in healthcare administration are affecting alternative funding programs, including how recent legislative actions (ACA subsidy reductions, limited enrollment periods, reduced Medicaid expansion funding) are creating new access barriers and compliance challenges

 - Jonathan James - Chief Executive Officer, Hope Charities